rlewkowicz/docker-mediawiki-stack/README.md

 ###Known Issues and Todos:
 * Architecturally the platform should be sound.
 There’s basic tests for most of the jenkins jobs, but the whole thing has not undergone extensive testing yet.
 * The nginx ssl portion should be good, but I haven’t been able to toss an ssl in there yet.
 * Programmatically things need to be tightened and cleaned.
 Some of the Jenkins files could use some refactoring and the main bash script is pretty cancerous.
+My editor likes to unifiy tabs and spaces and not tell me.
+It shows up in github lol.
 * I’ll be adding cassandra and restbase for scalability before too long.